-Most of the time OSHA will conduct these inspections without advanced notice in effort to gain the most accurate insight into worker safety.
-If your worksite becomes subject to an OSHA inspection, it's helpful to know the inspection process and what reasons may have lead OSHA there.
+Most of the time OSHA will conduct these inspections without advanced notice in an effort to gain the most accurate insight into worker safety.
+If your worksite becomes subject to an OSHA inspection, it’s helpful to know the inspection process and what reasons may have lead OSHA there.

 You can also download a comprehensive guide of everything you need to know about how OSHA conducts workplace inspections.